 We at Safest Betting Sites pride ourselves on giving bettors an honest look at the world of online sports betting.
 Unlike other sites that may promote sites to further their self-interest – we offer unbiased reviews for every sportsbook facing the US market.

-There are many different reasons to choose an online sportsbook and this can vary from bettor to bettor.
-Below we will tell you the best sportsbooks in specific categories according to Safest Betting Site experts.
+There are many different reasons to choose an online sportsbook and these can vary from bettor to bettor.
+Our best sportsbooks and highest recommended sports betting sites are featured below.

 Best Overall Sportsbook